• Skip to primary navigation

 If you don't have a food processor, instructions to make this pastry by hand are below.

-Start by adding 1 and ½ cups of flour and ½ teaspoon of salt to the bowl of your food processor.
+Start by adding 1 ½ cups of flour, ½ teaspoon of salt, and 1 ½ teaspoons sugar (optional), to the bowl of your food processor.
 Using an S-blade or dough blade, pulse a few times to combine.

 Now, scatter the ½ cup of cold butter cubes over the flour.